 - You no longer feel safe in your marriage.
 This could be due to domestic violence or verbal or emotional abuse, or simply feeling like you are always walking on eggshells around your husband.

-- Your friends and family members are expressing concern about your marriage.
-They may have noticed changes in your behavior that indicate you are unhappy.
+- Your friends and family members express new concern about your marriage.
+They may have noticed changes in your behavior, that you are unhappy, or that he is treating you poorly.

 - Your family therapist has told you it’s time (true story x2)